olegtarasov/FastText.NetWrapper/README.md

 ### Getting logs from the wrapper

-`FastTextWrapper` can produce a small amount of logs mostly conserning native library management.
+`FastTextWrapper` can produce a small amount of logs mostly concerning native library management.
 You can turn logging on by providing an instance of `Microsoft.Extensions.Logging.ILoggerFactory`.
 In this example we use Serilog with console sink.

 You can also inject your standard `IloggerFactory` through .NET Core DI.